 When the scope involves site modifications, a current site survey is necessary.
 The Designer shall define the scope of the survey as appropriate to the project requirements.
 The Owner will contract with the surveyor for these services directly and will pay the costs from the Owner's project contingency.
 Surveying activities are professional services that cannot be bid competitively and must use appropriate Qualification Based Selection procedures.

-For Sustainable, Energy

-Efficient Buildings (GS

-148-135.35-40), the

-Designer shall submit

-the following data to the

-State Construction

-Office as part of the

-Schematic Design phase:
+When the scope of the project requires a structural and foundation design, the Designer shall initiate a basic soils investigation program.

+The contract for the Geotechnical service shall include review of the Design's plans and specifications.

+The Owner shall select a geotechnical engineering consultant using Qualification Based Selection procedures.
+Subsurface investigation shall be provided in a formal report and a copy provided to the State Construction Office with the Design Development submittal.

+A copy of the report shall be included in the bid documents and noted as for the bidder's information only.
+For Sustainable, Energy Efficient Buildings (GS 148-135.35-40), the Designer shall submit the following data to the State Construction Office as part of the Schematic Design phase: